-State and Federal aid, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
-Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements have been met, and the amount is received during the period or within the availability period for this revenue source (within 60 days of year-end).
+State and federal aid, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
+Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements have been met, and the amounts is received during the period or within the availability period for this revenue source (within 60 days of year-end).

 The State of Michigan utilizes a foundation grant approach which provides for a specific annual amount of revenue per pupil based on a statewide formula.
 The Foundation is funded from state and local sources.
 Revenues from state sources are primarily governed by the School Aid Act and the School Code of Michigan.
-The Michigan Department of Education administers the allocation of state funds to public school academies based on information supplied by the Academies.
-For the current year ended, the foundation allowance was based on pupil membership counts.
+The Michigan Department of Education administers the allocation of state funds to public school academies based on information supplied by the academies.